bihealth/kiosc-server/docs/source/usage_cookbook.rst

 `Docker image with a Dash application <https://github.com/bihealth/kiosc-example-dash/>`_.
 *Use the linked repository as a base to create your own Docker image.*

-In this example we are running a Dash application.
+In this example we are running a `Dash <https://dash.plotly.com/>`__ application.
 As we are behind a reverse proxy, the Dash application needs some tweaks to make it load all scripts and stylesheets into the container when started.
 The Dash application was extended by accepting an environmental variable named ``PUBLIC_URL_PREFIX``, and for this to work, you have to set up this environment variable and set it to the value ``__KIOSC_URL_PREFIX__``.
 This acts as a place holder that is substituted with the path to the container how it is known to the outside.
-Fill out the following fields and click **Create**:
+Fill out the following fields and click :guilabel:`Create`:

 ==================  ==================================================================
 **Title**           *Set a unique title that helps you identify the container easily.*